KDE/md4qt/README.md

 ### Could you show an example of a plugin?

-* In `md4qt` already exists one text plugin for handling GitHub's autolink.
+* In `md4qt` already exists one text plugin for handling GitHub's auto-link.
 A plugin function is quite simple, look.

   ```cpp